 The Mythical Giant Pumpkin

 New England state fairs are famous for their pumpkin competitions.
 Year after year, we see champion pumpkin records smashed.
 In 2018, a New Hampshire man named Steve Geddes grew a pumpkin that weighed 2,528 pounds and won the top prize at the Deerfield, NH, fair.
 It still holds the title as the largest pumpkin in North America.
-(The world record for largest pumpkin goes to Mathias Willemijns of Belgium, whose pumpkin weighed in at 2,624 pounds!)

 Can you believe this squash grew from a single seed (and maybe a lot of fertilizer)?